scc416/journal/README.md

 - test delete function
 - hide today's diary from result list if blank
 - make last month diary available, even if empty
+- use useState to store value in hooks
 - deployment

 ## Credits